sujanctg2005/time-tracker/README.md

 # time-tracker
 Track daily tasks

-This project is for tacking daily number hours work on the project.
+This project is for tacking daily number of hours work done in working hours.